Word of God (community): Servant Publications

 A publishing house affiliated with the Community, Servant Publications, published works by contemporary Catholic and Evangelical authors, including community members Bert Ghezzi, Stephen Clark, and Ralph Martin.
 These books presented songs used in charismatic renewal prayer groups, many written by members of the Word of God Community.
 Servant Publications ceased operations in 2003.

 Cult question

 In the 1980s, allegations that The Word of God was practicing too much control over its members, prompted leadership of both the Roman Catholic Church, and the Lutheran Church–Missouri Synod to send teams to investigate the community and determine if what they were teaching was orthodox.
 In 1989, a coalition of seven groups led a boycott of Domino's Pizza, due to the connection between Tom Monaghan and the Word of God.
-In the 1990s, students at MIT protested that Domino's then-CEO used company funds to finance the church.
+In the 1990s, students at MIT alleged that Domino's then-CEO was using company funds to finance the church.

 More recent publishing in the New York Times recounts the group as "dogmatic".

+Russ Bellant describes the Word of God as "a select and insular group" which "practiced shepherding/discipleship" (see the Shepherding Movement).
+Bellant reports that: